-The Society was registered as a non-profit charity with Canada Revenue Agency in 1993.
+The Society was registered as a non-profit charity with the Canada Revenue Agency in 1993.

 4. Traditionally the Library held a used book sale annually.
 The work was done by the Library staff and, to a limited degree, the Friends volunteered.
-In 1999 the Friends were invited to assume full responsibility for the sale on behalf of the Library.
-Due to lack of storage space and other factors an annual sale proved inefficient and the Society began a continuous book sale in 2007.
+In 1999 the Friends were invited to assume full responsibility for the sale.
+Due to lack of storage space and other factors, an annual sale proved inefficient and the Society began a continuous book sale in 2007.

 The Library provides centrally-located retail space in the Main Library and in the Crossings Branch Library for each of these stores called ‘Booktique’.
 While more volunteer hours are required annually to manage the continuous sale (sorting, pricing, stocking the shelves), revenues are correspondingly higher.
 The Friends receive a great deal of help from the Library’s check-out staff who take the money for purchased books.
 This means that the Booktique is always available when the library is open.
-Occasionally the Friends have conducted a publicized additional one or two-day sale to reduce the volume of books held in inventory.
+In addition, usually two or three times a year, the Friends conduct publicized one- or two-day sales to reduce the volume of books held in inventory.
 The budget to run the Booktique is minimal- price stickers, cello-tape and other minor costs associated with preparing the books for sale.
-The library permits use of a sorting/storage room and the retail space without cost.
-Annual revenues from the Booktique have averaged $13,700 since inception, requiring approximately 1300-1500 volunteer hours per year, and sales are increasing each year.
-This is approximately twice the revenue from the historical annual sale.
+The Library permits use of a sorting/storage room and the retail space without cost.
+Annual revenues from the Booktique have averaged about $24,000 over the last few years, requiring approximately 1,700 volunteer hours per year, and sales are increasing each year.
+This is over three times the revenue from the historical annual sale.

 5. In 2013 the Library, with agreement from the City of Lethbridge, donated used computers to the Friends for resale to the public.
-All the donated computers were used by staff, not the general public, and had been wiped clean but were sold with a usable operating system.
-The sale was very successful and has been expanded to include other equipment, for example, furniture and cell phones, in subsequent years.
+All the donated computers had been used by staff, not the general public, and had been wiped clean but were sold with a usable operating system.
+The sale was very successful, and in subsequent years, has been expanded to include other equipment such as furniture and cell phones.

-6. The Friends receive proposals for expenditures from the library director/board and funds are paid out upon receipt of invoices.
-Expenditures are for equipment, furnishings and specified projects which are outside the library’s annual operating budget.
-In the past 3 years the Friends have donated over $25,000 annually to the library.
-The Friends participate in a casino every 2 1/2 - 3 years and casino revenue must be spent in accordance with approved uses stated in the application to Alberta Gaming and Liquor Commission.
-In addition to expenditures against invoices, the Friends provide a cash donation to the library from book sale revenues each year.
+6. The Friends receive proposals for expenditures from the Library Director/Board and funds are paid out upon receipt of invoices.
+Expenditures are for equipment, furnishings and specified projects which are outside the Library's annual operating budget.
+In the past 3 years, the Friends have donated an average of $36,000 annually to the library.
+The Friends participate in a casino every 2 1/2 - 3 years.
+Casino revenue must be spent in accordance with approved uses stated in the application to Alberta Gaming and Liquor Commission (AGLC).
+In addition to expenditures against invoices, the Friends provide a cash donation to the Library from book sale revenues each year.

-7. The activities of the Friends center on a the continuous book sale in the Main Library, and the sale of both plastic and cloth tote bags at the check-out counter.
-Minimal revenue is received from co-hosting the yearly six-night Banff Mountain Film Festival with the Library.
-The Friends’ Society is approved with the AGLC to hold a casino every two-and-one-half to three years, for which Friends volunteers are required.
-Since the AGLC permits only non-profit organizations to participate in casinos this was one of the principal reasons for establishing the Friends’ Society, independent from the Lethbridge Public Library.
+7. The activities of the Friends center on the continuous book sale in the Main Library and the Crossings Branch.
+As stated previously, The Friends’ Society is approved with the AGLC to hold a casino periodically for which Friends volunteers are required.
+Since the AGLC permits only non-profit organizations to participate in casinos, this was one of the principal reasons for establishing the Friends’ Society, independent from the Lethbridge Public Library.